seanrankin/chrysler/README.md

 ------------

 1. Add (conditionaly) Devise and a base user model.
-2. Refactor to be installed from URL (so cloning isn't needed).
-3. What else goes into almost every Rails app you build?
+2. What else goes into almost every Rails app you build?

 Contributing
 ------------